 Another perspective that has been rejected by anthropologists is ethnocentrism-the tendency to view one's own culture as most important and correct and as a stick by which to measure all other cultures.
 People who are ethnocentric view their own cultures as central and normal and reject all other cultures as inferior and morally suspect.
 As it turns out, many people and cultures are ethnocentric to some degree; ethnocentrism is a common human experience.
 Why do we respond the way we do?
+Why do we behave the way we do?
 Why do we believe what we believe?
 Most people find these kinds of questions difficult to answer.
 Often the answer is simply "because that is how it is done."
 They believe what they believe because that is what one normally believes and doing things any other way seems wrong.